Love and Marriage (film)

 Love and Marriage (L'idea fissa) is a 1964 Italian anthology comedy film directed by Gianni Puccini and Mino Guerrini.

 Plot

 The first night

 A man "lends" his wife in exchange for a check.

 Saturday 18 July

 A wife manages to cheat on a very suspicious husband.

 Just a moment

 A man discovers that his wife is far from faithful as he believed.

 The last card

-A couple, in order not to give up their comforts, prostitutes themselves.
+A couple, in order not to give up their comforts, prostitute themselves.